chintan0513/chintan0513/README.md

  - 👋 Hi, I’m Chintan Tripathi
  - 👀 I’m interested in REACT, Cloud and DATA SCIENCE
- - 🌱 I’m currently learning everything 🤣
+ - 🌱 I’m currently learning Cloud, System Programming 📚
  - 👯 I’m looking to collaborate with other content creators
- - 🥅 2023 Goal: Learn more about Full Stack Web Dev and Cloud ☁️
+ - 🥅 2024 Goal: Learn more about Full Stack Web Dev and Cloud ☁️
- - ⚡ Fun fact: I'm fond of Cricket and Cycling

 ## 📫 How to reach me!
 <p align="left">